lecascyril/QPZKnowledgeGraph/graph/readme.md

 We will explain some of the function to get an idea of how the graph is displayed.
 They are not needed to be understood to maintain the graph updated.

 * unique() : this is the first function called.
 It looks for a url parameter that it tries to find in the graph.
 If no parameters found, the data is used entirely.
-If not, we find the lineage of the protocol selected, and changes the zoodata so that we use only the lineage.
-That way we just have to match the url of an article to its corresponding node so that a writer doesn't need to go deep into the code to display the graph.
+If its found, we find the lineage of the protocol selected, and changes the zoodata so that we use only the nodes found.
+That way we just have to match the url of an article to its corresponding node so that a writer doesn't need to go deep into the code to display the graph on a protocol page.

 * redrawAll() : this is the function used to draw the graph.
 It looks for the data, create the network with the nodes and the edges and the clickable nodes.

 * getDoables(selectedResources) : the main ressources function.
 It should perfectly shows all the ressources needed to implement every nodes in the network, with comprehensive highliting of the nodes depending of their relations.
 It's a recursive function that goes step by step.

-* rselectnode()
+* rselectnode().... to be continued